What my favorite place in the world doesn’t have…

 And don’t forget to bring your exercise gear and swimming togs, as you’ll have complete access to the athletic club and spa at La Estancia de Cafayate.

 Then there’s horseback riding, guided treks to local sites, leisurely walks, mountain biking, and more.

 Then, at the end of a long day of activities, head back to the spa for an invigorating massage.

-Finally, for those of you who live in the Northern Hemisphere, it will be a welcomed respite from the cold weather: as the seasons are reversed, November is spring here in Argentina.
+Finally, for those of you who live in the Northern Hemisphere, it will be a welcomed respite from the cold weather, as the seasons are reversed.

 It will be an experience you’ll remember fondly for the rest of your life and, who knows, may even set you on the path for a new and fully realized life as a member of the community here.

-To reserve your space, please email Juan Larrañaga at JoinNick@LaEst.com.
+To reserve your space, please send an email to JoinNick@LaEst.com.

-Because of the intimate nature of these events, participation is limited to no more than 30 guests, so you’ll want to register ASAP.
+Because of the intimate nature of these events, participation is limited so you’ll want to register ASAP.
 Let them know you are an International Man reader for priority.

 If you are interested, please reserve your space right away.
 By email you’ll receive more details including an introduction to La Estancia’s concierge who will assist you in making your travel and hotel arrangements.